sandipvidhate420/Todo_list_Sandip/README.md

 	- checkTodo
 	- renderTodosList
 	- showNotification
--filters
+- filters
-	-complete All
+	- complete All
-	-clear All
+	- clear All
-	-display All
+	- display All
-	-display only completed
+	- display only completed
-	-display only uncompleted
+	- display only uncompleted
-	-count of each type of task(completed,uncompleted,all)
+	- count of each type of task(completed,uncompleted,all)